- How can you handle setbacks positively and even be motivated by them?

 - Get crystal clear!
 Enlist new empowering thoughts, beliefs, habits and positive emotions you would rather have.

-- Become a conscious observer of your thoughts and emotions and use these seven elements to your advantage:
+- Become a conscious observer of your thoughts and emotions and use these five elements to your advantage:

 - What are my daily opportunities for learning and growth?